 The American Diabetes Association recommends you look for cereal with at least 3 grams of fiber and less than 6 grams of sugar per serving.
-But sugar can go by different names and even with the best intentions, you may be eating more sugar that you think.
-Other names for sugars include corn sweetener, fruit juice concentrate, high fructose corn syrup, agave nectar, maltose, and sucrose among others.
+But sugar can go by different names and even with the best intentions, you may be eating more sugar than you think.
+Other names for sugars include corn sweetener, fruit juice concentrate, high fructose corn syrup, agave nectar, maltose, and sucrose.

-Cereal needs milk obviously but cow's milk has also has natural sugars and carbs to think about.
+Cereal needs milk, but cow's milk has natural sugars and carbs to think about.
 All milk has sugar, but whole milk will raise your blood sugar slightly less due to its fat content.
-Unsweetened almond milk has lower carbs and sugar, but you should always read the label and keep track of your sugar throughout the day.
+Due to this, people with diabetes should consider drinking Unsweetened almond milk because it has lower carbs and sugar.

 Even if you don't have diabetes, a diet high in refined carbohydrates can increase your risk of developing type 2 diabetes.
 Following a whole grain diet may lower your risk of developing type 2 diabetes and help with weight loss.